 Employers that offer medical coverage to some or all of their employees should provide the “Employee Notice of Coverage Options,” using this model notice (also en español).
 The notice must be provided in writing and may be delivered electronically if ERISA standards for electronic delivery are met.

-Changes coming for non-grandfathered small business plans - Small businesses who currently offer non-grandfathered plans – plans that came into existence after March 23, 2010 will see changes in the benefits offered and how premiums are calculated.
+Changes for non-grandfathered small business plans - Small businesses who currently offer non-grandfathered plans – plans that came into existence after March 23, 2010 will see changes in the benefits offered and how premiums are calculated.
 This change will occur on the group’s anniversary date.